 The digital workplace is increasingly faster-paced, with a speed-to-market mindset that doesn’t allow a leisurely pace or ignorance of digital advances.

-Harvard Business School Professor Linda A. Hill talked to the Harvard Business School publication Working Knowledge about embracing the digital transformation and creating an innovation management strategy based on “ecosystems” of innovation.
+Harvard Business School Professor Linda A. Hill talked to the Harvard Business School publication Working Knowledge about embracing digital transformation and creating an innovation management strategy based on “ecosystems” of innovation.

 Digital ecosystems are dynamic entities that are driven by both internal and external factors.
 They are adaptive, self-organizing, scalable, and sustainable when created and maintained with care.
 Hill acknowledges that speed matters.
 When leaders make the effort of aligning interests and cultivating collaborations both inside and outside the organization, they can meet business challenges while working from a strong innovation strategy.